samishken/lab/Observability/EFK/README.md

 Kibana is a data visualization tool that allows users to interact with data stored in Elasticsearch and create custom dashboards and visualizations.
 Kibana provides a variety of visualization options, including charts, tables, and maps, allowing users to explore and analyze data in different ways.

 In the context of EFK, Kibana is used to visualize logs and provide real-time insights into the behavior of systems.
 Users can create custom dashboards that display key metrics and trends, allowing them to monitor the health and performance of their applications and infrastructure.

+### Filebeat
+Filebeat is a lightweight shipper for forwarding and centralizing log data.
+Installed as an agent on your servers, Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.